notaryproject/notaryproject.dev/content/en/blog/2023/announcing-notation-v1.0.0.md

 - Store signatures using [OCI Image Manifest](https://github.com/opencontainers/image-spec/blob/v1.1.0-rc3/spec.md) for standardization and portability
 - Support two signature envelope formats - [JWS](https://github.com/notaryproject/notaryproject/blob/v1.0.0/specs/signature-envelope-jws.md) and [COSE](https://github.com/notaryproject/notaryproject/blob/v1.0.0/specs/signature-envelope-cose.md) for interoperability

-From the software consumer's perspective, verifying the signature of a signed artifact ensure the integrity and provenance.
+From the software consumer's perspective, verifying the signature of a signed artifact ensure the integrity and authenticity.
 Notation v1.0.0 provides the following core capabilities for verification experience:

-- Verify signatures using [trust store and trust policy](https://github.com/notaryproject/specifications/blob/v1.0.0/specs/trust-store-trust-policy.md) with fine-tuned configuration for repository specific, multiple signature verification levels - audit, enforce, or intuitive control.  [notation policy](https://notaryproject.dev/docs/cli-reference/notation_policy/) command is also introduced in v1 release to simplify the policy management
+- Verify signatures using [trust store and trust policy](https://github.com/notaryproject/specifications/blob/v1.0.0/specs/trust-store-trust-policy.md) with fine-tuned configuration for repository specific, multiple signature verification levels and multiple signature verification levels.  [notation policy](https://notaryproject.dev/docs/cli-reference/notation_policy/) command is also introduced in v1 release to simplify the policy management
-- Support validating certificate revocation with [Online Certificate Status Protocol (OCSP)](https://datatracker.ietf.org/doc/html/rfc6960)

 ### Enhanced debug and troubleshooting experience

 [notation inspect](https://notaryproject.dev/docs/cli-reference/notation_inspect/) command is available to get detailed information of signatures associated with the signed artifact in a human readable view.

-In addition, `--verbose` flag with all CLI commands, providing debug and troubleshooting capability for Notation developers and users respectively.
+In addition, `--verbose` flag with all CLI commands, providing troubleshooting capability for Notation developers and users respectively.

 ### Experimental features